sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

-This is a checklist and flight-plan for new employees onboarding.
+This is a checklist and flight plan for new employees onboarding.

-The document provides both _procedural_ tasks (such as opening accounts) and a depiction of the processes and assets that can help the decision-making phase of an onboarding: assigning the employee to a team, mentoring them, setting goals and evaluate results.
+The document provides both _procedural_ tasks (such as opening accounts) and a depiction of the processes and assets that can help the decision-making phase of an onboarding: assigning the employee to a team, mentoring them, setting goals and evaluating results.

 ## Requirements

 The following steps give access to all confidential information in the company, so before proceeding, check that:

 1. The person hiring legally started (from the present day) **OR**
-2. There is a _non disclosure agreement_ running between the parties
+2. There is a _non-disclosure agreement_ running between the parties

 ## Devices, tools and objects

 * A laptop PC must be ordered **in advance** so that it will be available on the first day of work
-* For foreigners employees a proper power cord and optionally a compatible power supply (depending on the power grid voltage) must be bought in advance
+* For foreign employees, a proper power cord and optionally a compatible power supply (depending on the power grid voltage) must be bought in advance
-* For resident employees, coming to the office on a daily basis, the office keys must be provided ideally from the first day
+* For resident employees, coming to the office daily, the office keys must be provided ideally from the first day
 * Named business cards will usually be ordered after the end of the contractual trial period
 * We usually provide a branded backpack with the laptop and branded stickers for the screen lid